Working Holiday - Frequently Asked Questions

 No. At the time of creation and transmission of the profile, you must be at least 18 years old.

-I am already in Canada on a Working Holiday; do I have to wait until it is expired to apply for a new IEC work permit?
+I am already in Canada on an IEC; do I have to wait until it is expired to apply for a new IEC?

 In general, and for most countries you can apply while your current Working Holiday is still active.
 Keep in mind, that you will have 12 months from the new POE (approval) to activate the new work permit.
 Therefore, the best option to use the time wisely, is, to apply about 12 months before the expiry of the current work permit.